 Of course, it was only at the end of our three-day stay that I discovered two amazing exhibits that were on in Canberra…darn!
 Well, you can’t have everything.
 Now I am back in Sydney and I need to get to work and weave a cell phone pouch for my sister-in-law.
 I hope she doesn’t read my blog as it is supposed to be a surprise.
-I can just scrape together enough wool left over from my US fall teaching tour to make this work.
+I can just scrape together enough wool left over from my travel stash to make this work.

 I have used this wool before for very narrow band projects and loved how well it worked straight off the skein without having to respin it.
 I wasn’t sure, however, how it would stand up to a wider warp so, here is my chance to test it.
 Would it be too sticky for warp-faced weaving?
 Would it be too weak and break with the abrasion from the heddles and the scraping of the beater?

 Here’s the simple pebble weave pattern taking shape.
 So far, so good!
 There is no sign of weakness and the sheds open quite easily.
 This is enough for today…Deb will be home from work soon and I am doing this in secret.